-I will be available for the Year 9 parents'/options evening and would welcome the chance to meet you and your parents to discuss your choices via the TGGS Parents Evening platform.
+The adviser will be available for the Year 9 parents'/options evening and would welcome the chance to meet you and your parents to discuss your choices via the TGGS Parents Evening platform.
 You can also request an individual careers interview in school, via Teams, for a more detailed discussion.
-Please email me on ctully@tbgs.torbay.sch.uk if you would like to book an appointment.
+Please email Mr Neighbour on gneighbour@tagsacademy.org if you would like to book an appointment.